GiorgioMB/CurvatureMP/README.md

 $$\lambda = \min\left(\frac{\kappa_{threshold}}{|\kappa(i, j)|}, 1 \right)$$

 This adjustment ensures that edges with excessive curvature are gradually brought back towards their initial structure, allowing the Ricci flow to proceed smoothly.

+It's important to note that the surgery function applied here does not have a rigorous theoretical backing and is primarily based on empirical results.
+While inspired by techniques in continuous Ricci flow, its adaptation to discrete graph structures lacks formal mathematical justification.

 ### Dimensionality Reduction Process